SWRPG-Capstone/SWRPG-FE/README.md

 ![Our voyage with backend](./src/assets/readme/backend-header.png)

-This project was our capstone project for our final module at Turing, school of software and design.
-It was our first chance to work on a full-stack team as we were now paired with those who did the backend program at Turing.
-Our special-feature, exclusive behind-the-scene database may be seen [here](https://github.com/SWRPG-Capstone/swrpg-be).
+This project was our capstone project for our final module at the Turing School of Software and Design.
+It was our first chance to work on a full-stack team as we were now paired with students from the backend program at Turing.
+Our special-feature, exclusive behind-the-scenes database may be seen [here](https://github.com/SWRPG-Capstone/swrpg-be).
 Extra content includes the queries we used to make the magic happen!

 ![tect stack](https://user-images.githubusercontent.com/17935770/131262694-59d17a22-b9e8-4396-b130-cd33d7754e0f.png)